 Office: 235 Humphrey School

-Kathy's research, teaching, and service commitments grow out of her professional practice.
-She previously worked as an environmental advocate and policy analyst in Indonesia for 8 years and as a community development program manager in 2 Californian cities over 6 years.
-She holds a Ph.D. in Planning, Policy, and Design from the University of California, Irvine, a master’s degree in city and regional planning from the University of California, Berkeley, and a bachelor’s degree in biology from Swarthmore College.
+Dr. Quick’s research, teaching, and service commitments grow out of her professional practice.
+She worked as an environmental advocate and policy analyst in Indonesia for 8 years and as a community development manager in 2 Californian cities over 6 years.
+She holds a Ph.D. in Planning, Policy, and Design from the University of California, Irvine, a master’s degree in city and regional planning (concentrating in environmental planning) from the University of California, Berkeley, and a bachelor’s degree in biology from Swarthmore College.

 Curriculum Vitae (PDF)